cr3mebrulee/42_school_exam_rank_04/level_2/picoshell/README.md

     Only the child processes should call execvp, and only after doing redirection.
     Use dup2() to redirect stdin/stdout to the pipe ends.

+#### DEBUGGING

+1. Verify open file desriptors with /proc/<pid>/fd on Linux

+    Run the program:
+    ./pico sort "|" uniq &

+    Then find the PID:
+    ps aux | grep pico

+    Then:
+    ls -l /proc/<pid>/fd

+    Output should look like:

+    0 -> /dev/pts/0
+    1 -> /dev/pts/0
+    2 -> /dev/pts/0
+    3 -> pipe:[123456]

+    If there is still pipe FDs (3, 4, etc.), something's not closed.

+2. Verify zobmy processes:

+    Run the program:
+    ./pico ls "|" wc -l

+    In another terminal, check for zombies with: ps -eo pid,ppid,state,cmd | grep pico

+    If there is a Z next to one of the processes, it means shell isn’t reaping that child.